Spring brings a bustling bouquet of promising series!

 Which shows do you review?

-We don’t review shows that are direct sequels, shorts, or for young children.
+We don’t review shows that are direct sequels, shorts, or for very young children.
 Anything not licensed and/or immediately available is off the table as well, though we do our best to offer premiere reviews for “Netflix jail” shows once they become legally available.
 This has been an unusually short premiere season, and so the team was tasked with reviewing a whopping 25 shows over ten days.
 Summertime Rendering is currently only streaming on Disney+ in Japan and will be reviewed when it’s made available elsewhere.
 Due to its later release date, A Couple of Cuckoos will be reviewed separately.

 While shows may change category as they continue to air, for ease of reference this is the order that will be used when discussing shows on our midseason and wrap-up podcasts.

 Mercedez, Vrai, Alex, and Dee took an even split of shows with Chiaki stepping into pinch-hit, while Lizzie took the season off to tackle real-world responsibilities.
 The titles were divided by each reviewer’s preferred workload and choice.
 Caitlin pitches in on the Anime News Network Preview Guide, so you can see her take on the new shows over there.

 Once we have more funding, we’d like to change our current model to provide a wider range of perspectives on more episodes.
 We’re a long way from that goal, but it’s been a personal wish of ours since launch and we hope to make it happen someday.

 This varies by writer to some extent (some of us are more focused on visuals, others on narrative, and so forth), but as a feminist site it’s of course essential that we raise any issues of feminist interest.